Core Exercises -- Lower Abs, Upper Abs, Obliques!

-In particular, eating correctly should be a priority, and you may be wise to use a proper dose of cardio as well.
+In particular, correct eating should be a priority, and you may be wise to use a proper dose of cardio as well.

-If you'll make the effort, you can have a strong, attractive midsection.
+If you make the effort, you can have a strong, attractive midsection.

 Core exercises related pages to help further